Tyron-patterns/real-estate-portfolio-analysis/README.md

 #### Note: Time Coverage
 The business activity represented in this analysis begins in 2012, with an initial experimental phase up to 2014 and a more structured and stable operating phase starting around mid-2016.
 For this reason, different dashboards and metrics use different time spans and date filters: some analyses benefit from considering the full business history, while others focus on later periods to avoid distortion from early-stage dynamics.

 ### Tools & Technologies

 - Excel – initial data collection and exploratory analysis
 - SQL – data validation, aggregation, and consistency checks
 - Power BI – data modeling, DAX measures, and dashboard development

-### Current Status

-- ✅ Dashboard completed

-- 🚧 Written analytical report in progress

-The written report will expand on:

-### Metric definitions

-- Normalization choices
-- Analytical limitations
-- Interpretation framework
-- Key takeaways